-3.4.
-Term Lengthimits
+4. Term Length

 MMAC members shall serve a term of three (3) years from the date of appointment, unless they resign, or their membership is terminated.
 Appointments shall be staggered to maintain member continuity.
-Each member may apply for reappointment at the expiration of their term.

-Medicaid Member Engagement Committee Members serving on the MMAC shall serve a term of two (2) years from the date of appointment with an option to extend the term to a full three (3) years, unless they resign or their membership is terminated.
+Medicaid Member Engagement Committee Members serving on the MMAC shall serve a term of two (2) years from the date of appointment.
 Only active MMEC members may fill the five (5) designated MMEC seats.
-Former MMEC members may apply to serve a three (3) year MMAC term as a non-MMEC Medicaid member.
+Former MMEC members may apply to serve a three (3) year MMAC term as a non- MMEC Medicaid member.